guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 5/21/2024, DRG
+  Added a settle period that simulates responses to silence at the beginning of simulations.
+  Also changed some internals of the Mex code so that all parameters exposed by the model can be passed in via the MATLAB interface.

 - 4/17/2024, DRG
   Further adjusted PLA approximation scheme parameters (see model changelog for details).